 Roadside Weed and Rabbit Control Project

-Northern Grampians Shire Council is one of 56 rural and regional councils across Victoria that received funding under the State Government’s Roadside Weeds and Pests Management Program to assist in the management of ‘regionally prohibited’ and ‘regionally controlled’ weeds and pests on rural roadsides.
+Northern Grampians Shire Council is one of 56 rural and regional councils across Victoria that received funding under the state government’s Roadside Weeds and Pests Management Program to assist in the management of ‘regionally prohibited’,‘regionally controlled’ an 'restricted' weeds and pests on rural roadsides.

 Council is responsible for the management of approximately 3,400 km of local road network and is dedicated to managing weed infestations on council managed land.
 The key focus is the commitment to the early prevention and control of weed species newly identified in the area as roads provide the ideal pathway for invasive species to spread across the region threatening parks, forests and rural land asset values.